On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 \subsection{Parameterizations of generic biquadratic curve}

-The complex curve \re{2_2F} is remarkable by that this is the most general algebraic curve with the property that almost each vertical or horizontal line intersecting $C$ intersects it in 2 points.
+The complex curve \re{2_2F} is remarkable, as it is the most general algebraic curve having the following property: almost every vertical or horizontal line, which can intersect $C$, will intersect $C$ in 2 points.

 Let \re{2_2F} be a generic nondegenerate real biquadratic curve.
 Assume that the parameters $a_{ik}$ are chosen such that the real curve $C$ bounding the domain satisfies the condition \re{CoDom} of the subsection \ref{JohnC}.